Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 >

 ### Step 2 - Harmonizing First and Third Party Data

-With the shared `frostbyte_weathersource` database in place, please execute this steps query to create a `harmonized.daily_weather_v` view joining Weather Source Daily History to our `country` dimension table on the Countries and Cities that Tasty Bytes Food Trucks operate within.
+With the shared `frostbyte_weathersource` database in place, please execute this steps query to create a `harmonized.daily_weather_v` View joining Weather Source Daily History to our `country` dimension table on the Countries and Cities that Tasty Bytes Food Trucks operate within.

 ```
 CREATE OR REPLACE VIEW frostbyte_tasty_bytes.harmonized.daily_weather_v